adminteractive/drupalstack/README.md

 <https://blackfire.io/account> page and copy you personal server credentials
 `Server ID` and `Server Token` to the `.env` file.
 In that file initialize the variables `BLACKFIRE_SERVER_ID` and `BLACKFIRE_SERVER_TOKEN` accordingly.
-After that restart your porject services.
+After that restart your project services.

 Once you have you environment properly integrated with the Blackfire service, read more from here <https://blackfire.io/docs/introduction> about how to start